qm2/gpress/README.md

 ```
 ./gpress -qe ENST00000531822.1 gtf1
 ```
-will give information from both GTF and expression files in folder **gtf1**
+will give information from both GTF and expression files